TiagoMA90/Portfolio-one/README.md

 - The website is responsive and displays a pleasing style to viewers, with colors contrasting each other.
 - The links work and are correctly assigned, allowing users to easily navigate between the pages within the wesite, on any given device.
 - The Form works accordingly, where users are required to input their e-mail and message before sending any feedback.
 The action is set to direct users to a greeting page.
+- The audio player plays in accordance to the Play button and users can adjust the valume, if necessary.
+- Social media links open in external pages, to each respective icon.

 The website which is fully responsive on all screen sizes
 - Testing was performed under Chromes Device Toolbar, by resizing and downsizing all pages.

 The website was tested in different Web browsers
-- The website was tested in Chrome, Firefox and Edge for its compatibility.
+- Testing was done in Chrome, Firefox and Edge for its compatibility.

 This website was tested using chromes extension WAVE Web Accessibility Evaluation Tool.
-- This website was tested for all its pages and retrieved no Errors or Contrast errors.
+- Testing and examination was for all its pages and retrieved no Errors or Contrast errors.

 <img src="assets/screenshots/wave.webp" alt="wave sceenshot">

-- The website was tested for responsiveness and its viewports, under [bytes.dev](https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html)
+The website was tested for responsiveness and its viewports.
+- Testing was conducted under [bytes.dev](https://ui.dev/amiresponsive?url=https://tiagoma90.github.io/Portfolio-one/index.html)

 <img src="assets/screenshots/bytesdevresp.webp" alt="ui">